VMEbus

-VMEbus (Versa Module Eurocard bus) is a computer bus standard physically based on Eurocard sizes.
+VMEbus (VERSAmodule Eurocard bus bus) is a computer bus standard physically based on Eurocard sizes.

 History

 In 1979, during development of the Motorola 68000 CPU, one of their engineers, Jack Kister, decided to set about creating a standardized bus system for 68000-based systems.
 The Motorola team brainstormed for days to select the name VERSAbus.
 VERSAbus cards were large, 14+1/2 by 9+1/4 in, and used edge connectors.
 Only a few products adopted it, including the IBM System 9000 instrument controller and the Automatix robot and machine vision systems.